webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 ServerHelloDone notifies the client that the server is done with the handshake

 #### ClientKeyExchange
-ClientKeyExchange contains the server's public key.
+ClientKeyExchange contains the client's public key.

 #### CertificateVerify
 CertificateVerify is how the sender proves that it has the private key sent in the Certificate message.